TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Check Out This Behind the Scenes Look at 'Bad Boys For Life' Read More
-    *   What to Watch on FandangoNOW: ‘Enter the Fat Dragon,’ ‘Game of Death,’ Martial Arts Classics and More Read More
+    *   What to Watch on FandangoNOW: ‘Guest Artist,’ ‘The Room,’ Comic Book Movies and More Read More
     *   Your Most Anticipated DC Movies To Make a Big Splash at First-Ever DC FanDome Event Read More

     Explore Content